mitloehn/pyskycoach/README.md

 score is simply the sum of the errors in the x and y axis relative to the window dimensions.

 You can use the RA and DE buttons and the View menu to change the view of the celestial sphere before starting a new round.
-For views within +/- 75 degrees the right ascension and declination are simply drawn on rectangular x/y coordinates within the window.
-This method works reasonably well for most parts of the sky but would result in severe distortion towards the celestial poles.
+For views within +/- 75 degrees the right ascension and declination are directly used as cartesian coordinates.
+This method is simple and fast, and it works reasonably well for most parts of the sky, but it would result in severe distortion towards the celestial poles.
 Therefore two separate views with azimuthal projection are available for the northern and southern celestial poles via the View menu.
-Depending on the view a change in window shape will result in less distortion.

 Use the DSO menu to change the set of deep sky objects: